GranLiu/demo_array_simulation/readme.md

 4. Open ./post_processing/demo_export_farfield.m (demo_export_eff.m), change n_x (n_y),
 5. Run script, data files will be exported into ./post_processing/data_***
 - More information can be found in the notes in scripts.

+## Tips
+- In order to export data correctly, one should first manually show the results (farfield, efficiency```) in the CST UI, and run script.

 ## Q&A
 - to be filled